LibreCAD/docs/appx/build.rst

 Download the Source Code
 ------------------------

+The source code is hosted on GitHub and is common to all three operating systems.
+It can be download as a "zip" archive or cloned using "git".
+These instructions use the download option, however cloning is recommended if users want to update and build LibreCAD as the source code is updated.
+See below for instructions for using :ref:`cloning <cloning>`.

 Go to the LibreCAD Github page (https://github.com/LibreCAD/LibreCAD).
 On the **<> Code** tab, click on the "Clone or Download" button and then click "Download ZIP".
-Save the zip file "LibreCAD-master.zip".
+Save the zip file `LibreCAD-master.zip`.

 .. _buildLinux: